beamable/leaderboards-example/README.md

    - Group leaderboards will have a rewarding system.

 *Score Updates:*
-  - Scores need to be updatable by every member of the group, as well as through C# MS.
+  - Scores are updatable by every member of the group, as well as through C# MS.
   - Scores can increase or decrease based on group joining/leaving

 *Banning/Unbanning of Groups:*